-The Nordic Council of Ministers’ Office in Latvia marks its 25th anniversary in 2016.
-In the last quarter of a century the Nordic countries and Latvia have become partners who have experience to share and much to learn from one another.
+The Nordic Council of Ministers’ Office in Latvia marked its 25th anniversary in 2016.
+In the last quarter of a century, the Nordic countries and Latvia have become partners who have experience to share and much to learn from one another.
 The most valuable asset that the Nordic countries and Latvia share is their people – their personal memories and values, their friends, inspiring personalities and their visions of the future.

 In the last 25 years we have met a lot of interesting people who are moving the Nordic-Baltic region forward.
 We asked 21 people from Estonia, Latvia and Lithuania – seven from each country – to share their ideas for the future and special moments that relate to the Nordic countries.